Insurance Issues in Texas Dog Bite Cases

 Conclusion and Comments

 Finding insurance coverage is very important in dog bite cases dues to Texas homestead and bankruptcy laws that are unfriendly to creditors.
 All types of insurance coverage should be explored as avenues of recovery including health insurance, homeowner’s liability and medpay insurance, renter’s insurance, and dog liability insurance.
 Because finding out what coverage exists can be difficult, it would be wise in every dog attack case to speak with a dog bite attorney to determine what your rights and likelihood of prevailing are.
-Simmons and Fletcher offer free consultations to victims of dog attacks in Texas.
+Simmons and Fletcher, P.C., offer free consultations to victims of dog attacks in Texas.